pedro-abundio-wang/deep-learning/docs/blogs/tips.md

         labels.txt
 ```

 Debug If you get some errors, check that you downloaded the right file and saved it in the right directory.
-If you have issues with encoding, try running the script with python 2.7.

-3. **Build the vocabulary** For both datasets, `data/small` and `data/kaggle` you need to build the vocabulary, with
+**Build the vocabulary** For both datasets, `data/small` and `data/kaggle` you need to build the vocabulary, with

 ```python
 python build_vocab.py --data_dir  data/small